Jwatts82/BPTracker_Sinatra_Project/spec.md

 [X] Use ActiveRecord with Sinatra.
       Completion Explanation:
         Relationships:
-          - Person has many users, readings and comments through readings
-          - User belongs to person
+          - User has_many readings
-          - Reading belongs to person and has many comment_readings which allows it to have many comments
+          - Reading belongs to user and has many comment_readings which allows it to have many comments
           - Comment has many comment_readings which allows it to have many readings and people through readings